Mathics3/mathics-development-guide/docs/project-administration/releasing.rst

     $ make check
     $ git commit --amend .
     $ git push   # get CI testing going early

-https://livesphinx.herokuapp.com/ can be used for checking the RsT.

 Build Docs
 ==========